 Aside from a few new piss stains on the wood floor, the only thing different about the living room -- probably the only thing new in the last thirty years -- is that the television is now there, instead of the basement.
 Because of Elmer's bum knee, he can't get up and down the stairs the way he used to.
 Neither, of course, can the dog.

 "Maybe we can watch TV later," I say. "that'll be something to do."

 "Not unless you want to watch evangelical shows."

-Deborah's dad returns and cleans the dog's ass with a vinegar soaked paper towel.
+Deborah's dad returns and cleans the dog's ass with a vinegar-soaked paper towel.
 Although the term "full of piss and vinegar" is defined as "rowdy, boisterous, full of youthful energy," there was none of that here.
 Just an old man and an old dog in an old house.

 "Where's the chair that Jamie and I bought you last year for Christmas," Deborah asks.
-We bought him a fairly expensive reclining chair last year to replace the busted up one he used to sit in when watching his religious shows or maybe Lawrence Welk.
+We bought him a relatively expensive reclining chair last year to replace the busted up one he used to sit in when watching his religious shows or maybe Lawrence Welk.

 "It's downstairs," Elmer tells us.